gate-computer/wag/README.md

   syscalls as WebAssembly import functions.

 - Supports snapshot-and-restore across compiler versions and CPU architectures.
+  Could also support limited form of code swapping during snapshot and restore.

 Status
 ------

-- Implements WebAssembly binary encoding version 1.
+- Supports WebAssembly version 1 (MVP).

-- The Go package API hasn't been finalized.
+- The Go package API hasn't been finalized (but it's getting there).

-- The snapshot-and-restore functionality is beta quality.

 Testing